In the NewsPrinter Friendly Version

 WESTMINSTER COLLEGE SPRING ACADEMIC SCHEDULE

-Last day to withdraw from a course (must have approval)
+Last day to withdraw from a 7-week course held the second half of the semester

 About The Westminster Weekly